MKZuziak/FedJust/docs/tutorials.md

         11: [train, test],
         12: [train, test]
     })
-    simulation_instace.training_protocol(
-        iterations=5,
-        sample_size=2,
-        local_epochs=2,
-        aggrgator=fed_avg_aggregator,
+    simulation_instace.training_protocol_baseline(
+	iterations=80,
+        sample_size=number_of_clients,
+        local_epochs=3,
+        aggrgator=fedopt_aggregator,
         learning_rate=1.0,
         metrics_savepath=metrics_savepath,
         nodes_models_savepath=nodes_models_savepath,
-        orchestrator_models_savepath=orchestrator_model_savepath
+        orchestrator_models_savepath=orchestrator_model_savepath,
+        sim_matrices_savepath=sim_matrices_savepath,
+        cluster_structure_savepath=cluster_structure_savepath,
+        batch_job=True
 	)
 ```

 #### Defining the Imports

 At the beginning of the script, we import several modules.
-Except for FedJust modules, we also import Optim, DATASET and NEURAL_NETWORK architecture.
+Except for FedJust commin modules, we also import Optim, DATASET and NEURAL_NETWORK architecture.
 [Optim](https://pytorch.org/docs/stable/optim.html) is a PyTorch's package implementing various optimization algorithms that we will use with Python's [functools.partial](https://docs.python.org/3/library/functools.html) to create a [partial object](https://docs.python.org/3/library/functools.html#partial-objects) containg an Optimizer.
 DATASET is your custom dataset used for Federated Learning and NEURAL_NETWORK is your custom model defined as a child of a [torch.nn.Module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module) - a standard convention for all architectures defined in PyTorch.

 ```
 import os